Choosing to Mediate a Divorce can occur at pre-trial stage or subsequent to parties filing legal action.

 It contains the agreement that couples have undertaken and then submitted to their respective Lawyer/s, who will complete the required divorce/separation forms as an uncontested divorce.

 What is the difference between Mediation and the Collaborative Divorce process?

 The answer to this question is not an easy one.
-Whilst the desired outcome form both models of negotiation are the same, they each vary in negotiation styles and consequences, should each model of Mediation fail.
+Whilst the desired outcome from both models of negotiation is the same, they each vary in negotiation styles and consequences, should each model of Mediation fail.

 In Mediation, lawyers will be advocating their clients’ positions to a greater degree and Mediation negotiations will by nature be more tactical.

 In the Collaborative Process, their collaborative focus is to help parties to reach a decision on their issues and support couples towards achieving a settlement.

 If negotiations break down in the Mediation process, parties are still allowed to retain their representing lawyers and proceed to file for Divorce through the Family Court system for directions and ruling.